"Formoterol" is a remedy that allows you to breathe deeply. Medicinal reference geotar Formoterol instructions for use

 Application

 The drug is administered by inhalation.
-To relieve acute bronchospasm, a single inhalation (12 μg) of the drug should be made, if necessary, after 1 min, inhale again.
-With a weakly expressed therapeutic effect, 2 more breaths can be taken after 30 minutes.
+To relieve acute bronchospasm, you should take a single inhalation (12 mcg) of the drug, and, if necessary, inhale again after 1 minute.
+If the therapeutic effect is weak, you can take 2 more breaths after 30 minutes.
 The maximum daily dose is 96 mcg (8 breaths).

-For the prevention of asthma attacks, one breath (12 μg) is taken in the morning and evening, and in severe cases, two breaths (24 μg) are taken 2 r / day.
-The interval between injections should be at least 8 hours.
+To prevent asthma attacks, take one breath (12 mcg) in the morning and evening, and in severe cases, take two breaths (24 mcg) 2 times a day.
+The interval between administrations should be at least 8 hours.

-With caution, the drug is prescribed to patients suffering from diabetes mellitus, as well as with uterine fibroids.
+The drug is prescribed with caution to patients suffering from diabetes mellitus, as well as uterine fibroids.
 When using the drug, patients are not recommended to engage in potentially hazardous activities that require increased attention and rapid mental and motor reactions.
-The use of aerosol in young children should only be carried out under the supervision of an adult.
+The use of the aerosol in young children should only be carried out under the supervision of adults.

 Side effect

-Headache, nausea, dizziness, dry mouth, nervousness, tremors, seizures, tachycardia and tachyarrhythmia.
+Headache, nausea, dizziness, dry mouth, nervousness, tremor, convulsions, tachycardia and tachyarrhythmia.

 Contraindications

-Hypersensitivity to the drug or other beta-adrenergic agonists, thyrotoxicosis, tachyarrhythmias, pregnancy and lactation.
+Hypersensitivity to the drug or other beta-agonists, thyrotoxicosis, tachyarrhythmias, pregnancy and lactation.

 73573-87-2